ayago/skeleton-npm/README.md

 export { createHelloGreeting };
 ```

-## Testing the ES6 npm package
+#### Testing the ES6 npm package

 1. To test the package locally, execute the `npm link` command in the directory containing the package.
 This command creates a symbolic link from the global `node_modules` that points to the package currently being implemented.

-2. In a new directory issue the command `npm link <package-name>` where package-name is the name chosen for the sample package being implemented.
-This directory will serve as the testing directory.
-Upon issue of the `npm link` command, thet testing directory will be populated with `node_modules` that contains the source code from the package being implemented.
-Example, the package name is `skeleton-npm`, there will be copy of this package under `node_modules\skeleton-npm` in the test directory.
+2. Create a new directory (e.g. `mkdir ~/.test-skeleton-npm`).
+Go in the directory and execute `npm link skeleton-npm` assuming the name of the package created is `skeleton-npm`.
+The command links the testing project to `skeleton-npm`.

-3. In root of test directory, create an `testrun.js` file and type the following:
+3. In root of test directory, create an `testrun.mjs` file and import the library using ES6 syntax:

 ```
 \\inside <test-directory>\testrun.js